Quiltmaker Fold and Sew

 The glue will wash out when your quilt is laundered-just make sure you use washable glue.

-Christmas tree body: Use 14 completed rick rack blocks-you'll find the instructions to make the block in the September/October 2014 issue of Quiltmaker magazine-and 2 plain white 10" precut squares to make the body of the rick rack Christmas tree.
+Christmas tree body: Use 14 completed "Points Out" blocks-you'll find the instructions to make the block in the September/October 2014 issue of Quiltmaker magazine-and 2 plain white 10" precut squares to make the body of the rick rack Christmas tree.

 Lay the blocks out as shown.